leonlwwang/png-to-midi/README.md

 For example, if we have a node of note C connected to a node of note G, the absolute difference between the two notes is 6, because there are 6 notes on the chromatic scale between C and G.

-By using Dijkstra's algorithm and the A* algorithm on this weighted graph, we will produce two shortest path trees.
+By using Prim’s algorithm and the A* algorithm on this weighted graph, we will produce a minimum spanning tree and a shortest path tree respectively.
 Using a BFS/DFS traversal method for each tree, we can add a sequence of notes into a MIDI file and compare them.
-Since we know that Dijkstra's algorithm is greedy and A* is more informed, we hypothesize that the MIDI file produced out of Dijkstra’s SPT will have a longer length than the file produced from the A* SPT.
-We can then learn from the output and perhaps do further processing with the MIDI files to compose a melodic and somewhat aurally-pleasing "song".
+Since a minimum spanning tree connects every vertex to each other with the lowest cost and the shortest path tree creates a single path from start to end, we expect the MIDI file output for Prim’s algorithm to be larger.
+We can then learn from each output and perhaps do further processing with the MIDI files to compose a melodic and somewhat aurally-pleasing "song".

-**Note**: to create and export MIDI files, we will use [Midifile](https://midifile.sapp.org/), a C++ library to write MIDI files with.

 ## Dataset Acquisition
 Our dataset consists of images, which are widespread and flexible as a data format.
 We expect any acceptable image file to work as an input for our program.
 In the repository, we will provide a suite of publicly available test images to use on the program.